V is for Vulnerability: The Glue of Your Relationship

 Vulnerability is Hard!

 I will share with you something my partner so wisely said once many years ago when I had a high level of protection around my heart.
 He said, “It’s like we are playing a relationship card game together and you keep holding your hand of cards close to your chest and so we can’t even play because you won’t put your cards down.
 Or you’ll put down one card but not the whole hand.”
 He was getting frustrated because I was only showing him bits and pieces of my heart.
-I was full on in my protective cave because my heart just knew everyone was a saber-tooth tiger in disguise and my heart was only willing to peek its head out of the cave.
-He had been sharing his heart, putting it out of the cave, contributing to the hammock underneath us, but he couldn’t do it all on his own or stay out of his cave all by himself much longer.
+I was full on in my protective cave because my heart was entirely convinced that everyone was a saber-tooth tiger in disguise and my heart was only willing to peek its head out of the cave.
+He had been sharing his heart, putting it out of the cave, contributing to the hammock underneath us, but he couldn’t do it all on his own or put his heart out there without mine fully meeting his much longer.
 I had to show my cards.
-I had to meet him out of the cave. (whew analogies are a-flyin' here)
+I had to meet him out of the cave.

 Yikes!
 Come fully out of the cave?!
 I knew he was safe to show my heart.
 Well, my mind said I totally could.
 I’ve checked in multiple times and the evidence was fully there.
 I knew he was safe.
 No 11-inch teeth, just love and kisses.
 But my heart and the past hurts from others in life was like that anxious guy in the movie Inside Out running around inside my cave screaming.